 - Project GO

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
-Gender Studies students pursue language study and other coursework through such programs, including:
+Study abroad is an important part of undergraduate education in an increasingly interconnected world.
+Gender Studies students pursue language study and other coursework through the following programs, including:

 Participation in a student group is a good way to make connections between your coursework and co-curricular activities.
 You can also further develop your leadership, communication, organizational, and teamwork skills.
 Examples of student groups relevant to Gender Studies students include: